-Fusarium Head Blight (FHB) is a disease caused primarily by Fusarium graminearum that affects wheat, corn, affects barley, rye, oats and some grasses.
+Fusarium Head Blight (FHB), also known as scab, is a fungal disease of small cereal grains including wheat, corn, barley, rye, oats, triticale, canary seed and some forage grasses.

-The disease overwinters in the soil on crop residue and root crowns and can also survive in the grain.
-It is favoured by humid conditions, infecting crops from flowering through to the soft dough stage.
+The disease overwinters in the soil as spores or as mycelium on crop residue and root crowns and can also survive in the grain.
+Development of FHB is favoured by humid conditions, infecting crops from flowering through to the soft dough stage.
 However, the most damaging level of infection occurs during the flowering stage.

-Infected wheat spikelets will be bleached prematurely.
+Infected wheat spikelets will bleach prematurely.
 As well, FHB will produce orange, spore-bearing structures called sporodochia at the base of the glumes.
 During a wet season, there may be whitish, occasionally pinkish, fluffy fungal growth on infected heads.
 Kernels from infected wheat spikelets are shrunken and usually white.
-In barley, it’s called fusarium mould and will cause an orange or black crust over the seed surface; however symptoms in both barley and oats are sparse.
+In barley, it's called fusarium mould and will cause an orange or black crust over the seed surface.

 Crops infected with fusarium will have reduced yields, the affected kernels have lowered levels of protein and weight, and bread- and pasta-making quality is greatly reduced.
 The Canadian Grain Commission sets maximum tolerated levels of fusarium-damaged kernels (FDK) for various grades of wheat.

 % by weight

 |No. 1 CWRS||0.25|

 |No. 2 CWRS||0.8|

 |No. 3 CWRS||1.5|